 CityCat Project

-An ongoing collaboration between Bailey and the Brisbane Aboriginal leader Sam Watson, the CityCat Project was initiated in 2003, when Bailey was commissioned to develop a public project for Brisbane.
-The artist's response led him to invite Watson, who is an accomplished playwright and outspoken political activist, to site and choreograph unannounced interruptions to the routine routing of Brisbane’s popular CityCat ferries.
+An ongoing collaboration between Bailey and the Brisbane Indigenous leader Sam Watson, the CityCat Project was initiated in 2003, when Bailey was commissioned to develop a public project for Brisbane.
+The artist's response led him to invite Watson, who is also an accomplished playwright and outspoken political activist, to site and choreograph unannounced interruptions to the routine routing of Brisbane’s popular CityCat ferries.
 Since the late 1990s these highly visible craft have played a key role in the redevelopment of the Brisbane River as a civic and touristic amenity.

 While the momentary diversion of the CityCat ferries constitutes its central element, the project has activated multiple forms, contexts and audiences, and includes drawings, photographic, video and sculptural works, collages, field recordings, exhibitions, architectural interventions, public discussions, slide-lectures, and publications.
 Characterised by this proliferation and confusion of spaces, information and agency, its radically collaborative yet authorially fragmented process assumes its participants may not share common knowledges, aesthetic languages, nor political aims.

-Published writings on the CityCat Project:
+Selected writings on the CityCat Project:

 Catherine Chevalier, 'Dave Hullfish Bailey, Queensland University, Brisbane, December 2006', Frog, No. 5, Paris, 2007, pp. 96–99